 Justin Morell is a composer and guitarist whose work crosses genres between classical and jazz styles and is featured on several acclaimed recordings including the recent Concerto for Guitar and Jazz Orchestra.
-He is associate professor of composition at Lebanon Valley College.
+He is an associate professor of composition at Lebanon Valley College.

 The theme on which eleven variations are based is built around the spontaneous vocalizations of my nonverbal son, Loren.
 One evening, I sat with him and listened to the singing and sounds that he often makes, recording them on my phone.
-I quickly returned to the recordings and transcribed two different segments of beautiful melody.
+I quickly returned to the recordings and transcribed two different segments of beautiful melodies.
 The theme as arranged in this piece features these two phrases slowed down, played by the trumpet, and accompanied by the orchestra.